Melvyn Douglas

+Melvyn Douglas (born Melvyn Edouard Hesselberg, April 5, 1901 – August 4, 1981) was an American actor, whose stage and screen careers spanned from the 1930s until the early 1980s.
+He was one of 24 performers to win the Triple Crown of Acting - winning two Academy Awards (both in the Best Supporting Actor category), a Primetime Emmy Award, and a Tony Award.

-Melvyn Douglas (born Melvyn Edouard Hesselberg, April 5, 1901 – August 4, 1981) was an American actor.
-Douglas came to prominence in the 1930s as a suave leading man, perhaps best typified by his performance in the romantic comedy Ninotchka (1939) with Greta Garbo.
-Douglas later played mature and fatherly characters, as in his Academy Award-winning performances in Hud (1963) and Being There (1979) and his Academy Award–nominated performance in I Never Sang for My Father (1970).
-Douglas was one of 24 performers to win the Triple Crown of Acting.
-In the last few years of his life Douglas appeared in films with supernatural stories involving ghosts.
-Douglas appeared as "Senator Joseph Carmichael" in The Changeling in 1980 and Ghost Story in 1981 in his final completed film role.
+He came to prominence in 1929 as a suave leading man, perhaps best typified by his performance in the romantic comedy Ninotchka (1939) with Greta Garbo, and appeared in many films during the Golden Age of Hollywood.
+Douglas later played mature and fatherly characters, as in his Oscar-winning performances in Hud (1963) and Being There (1979) and his Oscar–nominated performance in I Never Sang for My Father (1970).
+He won a Tony Award for Best Actor in a Play for Gore Vidal's play The Best Man (1960).

 Early life

 Douglas was born in Macon, Georgia, the son of Lena Priscilla (née Shackelford) and Edouard Gregory Hesselberg, a concert pianist and composer.
-His father was a Jewish emigrant from Riga, Latvia, then part of Russia.
+His father was a Jewish emigrant from Riga, Latvia, then part of the Russian Empire.
 His mother, a native of Tennessee, was Protestant and a Mayflower descendant.

-Douglas, in his autobiography, See You at the Movies (1987), wrote that he was unaware of his Jewish background until later in his youth: "I did not learn about the non-Christian part of my heritage until my early teens," as his parents preferred to hide his Jewish heritage.
-It was his aunts, on his father's side, who told him "the truth" when he was 14.
-He writes that he "admired them unstintingly"; and they in turn treated him like a son.
+Douglas, in his autobiography, See You at the Movies (1987), wrote that he was unaware of his Jewish background until later in his youth: "I did not learn about the non-Christian part of my heritage until my early teens."
+His parents preferred to hide his Jewish heritage.
+His aunts, on his father's side, told him "the truth" when he was 14.
+He wrote that he "admired them unstintingly"; they in turn, treated him like a son.

 Though his father, a prominent concert pianist, taught music at a succession of colleges in the U.S. and Canada, Douglas never graduated from high school.
 He took the surname of his maternal grandmother and became known as Melvyn Douglas.